 So, what can we do?
 How can we exist with this technology and use it in a way that adds value to our lives?
 My suggestion is setting boundaries, becoming conscious of how we’re using these apps and what type of content we’re consuming.

 Below are a few ways I’ve tried to set boundaries with social media use.
 So far, I feel like they’re working.
 I still feel like being on social is a gigantic waste of time.
-But it is serving a purpose, at least for the time being.
+But these tips allow me to make my time on the apps more meaningful and productive.

 1. Deleting the apps off your phone